ehealthsuisse/ch-epr-fhir/input/pagecontent/iti-71.md

 Once the IUA Authorization Client is authorized, it may launch SMART on FHIR Apps using the EHR Launch Sequence.
 In this case, the SMART on FHIR Apps inherit the basic access authorization from the launching app<sup><a href="#1">1</a></sup> and may retrieve Extended Access Token for EPR endpoints protected by the EPR role and attribute based authorization (e.g. to retrieve documents).

-<sup id="1">1</sup>By claiming a launch indicator, the launch is indicated as a SMART EHR Launch, initiated from a portal or primary system, which has been authorized before.
+<sup id="1">1</sup>By claiming a launch indicator, the launch is indicated as a SMART EHR Launch, initiated from a portal or primary system, which has been authorized to access on behalf of the user by the community during onboarding.

 ### Actor Roles